MOHAMEDZAYEDSCU/ITI_CyberSecurity_SummerTraining_2024/README.md

 ### How to Use

-1. **Required Tasks**: This folder contains all the tasks that are required to complete the boot camp.
+1. **Required Tasks**: This folder contains some of the tasks that are required to complete the boot camp.
 2. **Answers**: This folder contains the corresponding answers or solutions to the tasks.

+#### It doesn't include all the tasks or the material used due to copy rights ...